jpswade/jpswade.github.io/_posts/2008-09-18-freebsd-socks-proxy-for-mirc.md

 > permit u 0.0.0.0/0 &#8211; 0.0.0.0/0 &#8211; &#8211; &#8211; &#8211; &#8211;

-Once I&#8217;d done this, I tried to run it.
-I found that I wasn&#8217;t able to specify a config file meaning I probably wasn&#8217;t able to run this under anything other than root.
+Once I'd done this, I tried to run it.
+I found that I wasn't able to specify a config file meaning I probably wasn't able to run this under anything other than root.

-One thing I didn&#8217;t understand is that the [ss5 configuration documentation](http://ss5.sourceforge.net/configuration.htm) say one of the variables (which the manual says to put into the config file) allows you to specify a config file.
+One thing I didn't understand is that the [ss5 configuration documentation](http://ss5.sourceforge.net/configuration.htm) say one of the variables (which the manual says to put into the config file) allows you to specify a config file.
 Which does not make sense!

 So I decided to take a different approach, and coded my own SOCKS5 Server Script in perl&#8230;